Testosterone is a crucial hormone predominantly produced in the testes for men and the ovaries and adrenal glands for women.

 Measuring Testosterone Levels

-• Blood Tests: The most common method to measure testosterone levels is through a blood test.
+• Blood Tests: Equally important, a blood test is the most common method to measure testosterone levels.

 • Saliva Tests: Less invasive but not as widely used or reliable.